Optimal control of a kinetic model describing social interactions on a graph: Introduction

 \section{Introduction}

 Interactions happening within---or among---social groups often present traits of heterogeneity: whenever either the groups or the interactions themselves are not homogeneous, labeling the social groups' elements is a useful abstraction, along with building a relational model of members' interactions based on those labels.
-In this context, network theory is a natural framework~\cite{newman2018networks}, allowing to study different phenomena from disease spreading~\cite{kiss2017mathematics, pastor15} to dissemination of information~\cite{moreno2004dynamics, bovet2019influence} to movement (local, i.e., traffic~\cite{papageorgiou1990dynamic, barthelemy2006optimal} and global, i.e., migration~\cite{taylor2010population, haug2008migration}).
-In particular, developing models to analyze and control dynamics taking place on large networks has become one of the most relevant aspects in contemporary research in applied mathematics, especially related to epidemiology.
+In this context, network theory is a natural framework~\cite{newman2018networks}, allowing to study different phenomena from disease spreading~\cite{kiss2017mathematics, pastor15} to dissemination of information~\cite{moreno2004dynamics, bovet2019influence} to movement (local, e.g., traffic~\cite{papageorgiou1990dynamic, barthelemy2006optimal} and global, e.g., migration~\cite{taylor2010population, haug2008migration}).
+In particular, developing models to analyze and to control dynamics taking place on large networks has become one of the most relevant aspects in contemporary research in applied mathematics, especially related to epidemiology.

-Kinetic theory~\cite{cercignani1988BOOK}, emerging from the field of statistical mechanics of particle physics, has established itself in the last decades as one of the most powerful ways to model the behavior of systems of a large number of interacting agents and to derive sound macroscopic models inheriting the characteristics of the implemented universal microscopic dynamics~\cite{pareschi2013BOOK}.
-Its characteristics makes it suitable to employ in order to study dynamics on underlying networks, either for diseases spreading~\cite{BertagliaPareschi}, opinion formation~\cite{albi2014bis,albi2024data,during24} or more general type of interactions~\cite{nurisso24, burger21}.
+Kinetic theory~\cite{cercignani1988BOOK}, emerging from the field of statistical mechanics of particle physics, has established itself in the last decades as one of the most powerful frameworks to model the behavior of systems of a large number of interacting agents.
+Relying on the assumption of indistinguishability of the agents who then behave following a common interaction rule, kinetic theory allows one to derive sound population-level macroscopic models inheriting the characteristics of the implemented individual microscopic dynamics~\cite{pareschi2013BOOK}.
+For the latter reasons, kinetic models have also been proved to be effective in the study of dynamics on underlying networks, either for diseases spreading~\cite{BertagliaPareschi,loytosin2021}, opinion formation~\cite{albi2014bis,albi2024data,during24} or more general types of interactions~\cite{nurisso24, burger21}.